 Today's mi-carêmes honour that tradition as they prepare their costumes: their goal remains to fool those around them in the most playful and amusing way ever!

 Much strategy and thought go into choosing one's disguises at Mi-Carême!

 Imagine having to find for each evening of the festival (which lasts an entire week!) a disguise that covers you from head to toe, and with clothing items and accessories that won't give away your identity whilst amusing those around you!

-In that topsy-turvy amusing spirit, it is frequent for mi-carêmes to wear masks of politicians, figures of authority or even nuns and priests to playfully poke fun at them: here again, it's about symbolically throwing over order and authority!
+In that topsy-turvy amusing spirit, it is frequent for mi-carêmes to wear masks of politicians, figures of authority or even nuns and priests to playfully poke fun at them: here again, it's about symbolically throwing order and authority over!
 Photo credit Diane Bourgeois : nuns and a Quaker pose for a photo at the Mi-Carême Centre (2019)